-Disarm, Defund, Dismantle Police Abolition in Canada Shiri Pasternak, Kevin Walby, and Abby Stadnyk, editors Politics · Race & Racism 9781771135924 \$23.95 April 2022 224 pages 6" x 8" "Both a powerful indictment of a criminal legal system that was never meant to protect us and a vision for safety rooted in empowerment, care, and solidarity." -Alex S. Vitale, author of The End of Policing
+Disarm, Defund, Dismantle Police Abolition in Canada Shiri Pasternak, Kevin Walby, and Abby Stadnyk, editors Politics · Race & Racism 9781771135924 \$23.95 April 2022 224 pages 6" × 8" "Both a powerful indictment of a criminal legal system that was never meant to protect us and a vision for safety rooted in empowerment, care, and solidarity." -Alex S. Vitale, author of The End of Policing "All across the globe, poor communities are struggling against police power and for something radically different, but most abolitionist literature remains US-centric.
+Disarm, Defund, Dismantle corrects this deficit by fusing abolition to decolonization, bringing together the diagnosis, strategy, and on-the-ground experiences needed to dismantle Canada's settler-police state." -Geo Maher, author of A World Without Police

 Canadian laws are just, the police uphold the rule of law and treat everyone equally, and without the police, communities would descend into chaos and disorder.
 These entrenched myths, rooted in settler-colonial logic, work to obscure a hard truth: the police do not keep us safe.
 This edited collection brings together writing from a range of activists and scholars, whose words are rooted in experience and solidarity with those putting their lives on the line to fight for police abolition in Canada.
 Together, they imagine a different world-one in which police power is eroded and dissolved forever, one in which it is possible to respond to distress and harm with assistance and care.

-Shiri Pasternak is the co-founder and former research director at Yellowhead Institute (2018-2021), currently on a research leave from the Institute.
+Shiri Pasternak is the co-founder and former research director at Yellowhead Institute, currently on a research leave from the Institute.
 She is an assistant professor in Criminology at Toronto Metropolitan University.
 Kevin Walby is associate professor of criminal justice at the University of Winnipeg.
-Abby Stadnyk is a white settler scholar and community organizer based in amiskwaciy (also known as Edmonton, Alberta).
+Abby Stadnyk is a white settler scholar and community organizer based in amiskwaciy (Edmonton, Alberta).
 She is a founding member of Free Lands Free Peoples (FLFP), an Indigenous-led anti-colonial penal abolition group, as well as the Saskatchewan, Manitoba, Alberta Abolition Coalition (SMAAC), a prairie region abolition coalition.